umangsharma24/umangsharma24.github.io/README.md

 # UmangSharma24.github.io
 A repository for a Website Development Project.

-The website is focused around me and is used to learn Web-Dev and test projects.
+Goal: The website was created for me to practice Web Development while also providing a portfolio of my programming projects that's more intuitive to navigate.